 If you fail to provide these, customers will ask lots of questions.
 They’ll want receipts and frequent updates.
 If they don’t hear from you at least once after the purchase, they’ll assume you scammed them out of their money.

-Fortunately, most ecommerce platforms, payment plugins, and payment processors provide these.
+Fortunately, most WordPress ecommerce platforms, payment plugins, and payment processors provide these.
 Just make sure they are configured properly.

 7. Short and Generic Product/Service Descriptions